kieswetter-hub/kieswetter-hub/README.md

 ### Hi there 👋
-🌱 I’m currently working on completing CS50
+🌱 I’m currently learning and working on completing The Odin Project!

-🌱 + The Odin Project
+Love to code :)

 <!--
 **kieswetter-hub/kieswetter-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.